leloq/leloq.github.io/publications.md

 ### 2025

+- Premer, L. D. R., Pergantis, E. N., Semmelmann, L., Ziviani, D., & Kircher, K. J. (2026).
+Model predictive control lowers barriers to adoption of heat-pump water heaters: A field study. *Energy Conversion and Management*, 348, 120723.

 - Semmelmann, L., Kaiser, K., Heider, A., Kircher, K. J., Hug, G., & Weinhardt, C. (2025).
-[Analyzing the Impact of Dynamic Tariff Adoption and Regulatory Options on Distribution Grids with an Open-Source Framework]().
+[Analyzing the Impact of Dynamic Tariff Adoption and Regulatory Options on Distribution Grids with an Open-Source Framework.
 In *Proceedings of the 16th ACM International Conference on Future and Sustainable Energy Systems* (pp. 515-533).

 - Miskiw, K. K., Ludwig, J., Semmelmann, L., & Weinhardt, C. (2025).
-[Continuous Intraday Trading: An Open-Source Multi-Market Bidding Framework for Energy Storage Systems]().
+Continuous Intraday Trading: An Open-Source Multi-Market Bidding Framework for Energy Storage Systems.
 In *Proceedings of the 16th ACM International Conference on Future and Sustainable Energy Systems* (pp. 277-292).

 - Semmelmann, L., & Brudermueller, T. (2025).
-[Rapidly Trainable Large-Scale Probabilistic Heat Pump Load Forecasting: A Kernel Density Estimation Approach]().
+Rapidly Trainable Large-Scale Probabilistic Heat Pump Load Forecasting: A Kernel Density Estimation Approach().
 In *Proceedings of the 16th ACM International Conference on Future and Sustainable Energy Systems* (pp. 727-732).

 ### 2024